Server-Side Row Model

 The Server-Side Row Model allows applications to work with very large datasets by delegating grid operations such as grouping, sorting and pivoting to the server.
 The data is then lazy-loaded from the server in blocks as the user browses through the data.
 This is demonstrated below:

-Before diving into the details of how to use the Server-side Row Model, the next section provides an overview and explains when it should be used in instead of the default Client-side Row Model.
+Before diving into the details of how to use the Server-Side Row Model, the next section provides an overview and explains when it should be used instead of the default Client-Side Row Model.

 This scenario is illustrated below where 10,000 records are loaded directly into the browser:

 Once the data is loaded into the grid using the Client-Side Row Model, the grid can then do sorting, filtering, grouping etc. on the data inside the grid without requiring further assistance from the application.